-What if my dog fails the pre-play assessment or is suspended?
+What if my dog fails the pre-play assessment?

-If your dog is quieter by nature and didn’t enjoy the cage free group environment or if your dog fails the pre-play assessment, it doesn’t mean your dog is bad.
+If your dog is quieter by nature and didn’t enjoy the group environment or if your dog fails the pre-play assessment, it doesn’t mean your dog is bad.
 This unique group environment may just be too overwhelming for them.
-Some dogs just need a little extra training and socialisation before coming to day care – our in-house trainer can help with this.
+Some dogs just need a little extra training and socialisation before coming to daycare – our in-house trainer can help with this.
 If you dog is older we recommend that they take advantage of our RSA (Relaxing Seniors Area).